 Once you complete your studies as an aerospace engineer, you may think about the next options.
 There are plenty of careers suited for a variety of different personality types in the aerospace engineering field.

-When you enter the field with a bachelor's degree, you might start out as a paid intern or research assistant, which will help you learn even more and prepare you for a long career in the aerospace field.
-Other entry-level positions include project engineer, design engineer, systems engineer and manufacturing engineer, all of which could lead to senior positions after a number of years of successful performance.
+When you enter the field with a bachelor's degree, you might start as a paid intern or research assistant, which will help you learn even more and prepare you for a long career in the aerospace field.
+Other entry-level positions include project engineer, design engineer, systems engineer and manufacturing engineer, all of which could lead to senior positions after several years of successful performance.

 Those who study aerospace engineering at the graduate level may widen their job prospects to include teaching the subject at the university level.
 You may also receive higher pay when entering the workforce with masters or even doctorate.